 Hence, ARTICLE 19 suggests that Section 11(5) of the Regulations should be eliminated entirely.

-Additionally, the South African Government has integrated a ‘reporting system’ called Real411 whereby users can report ‘disinformation’ and ‘hate speech’ via a mobile app, website, or a dedicated WhatsApp number.
+Additionally, on its website, the South African Government has been promoting a ‘reporting system’ called Real411 whereby users can report ‘disinformation’ and ‘hate speech’ via a mobile app, website, or a dedicated WhatsApp number.
 Alleged pieces of ‘disinformation’ are then posted on the Real411 website while they await “adjudication” by a Digital Complaints Committee which is run by the NGO Media Monitoring Africa.
-The government’s promotion of the service expressly indicates that reported content is “liable for prosecution.”
-This seems to indicate that the cases that the Committee finds problematic will be referred to the police.
-Use of this service is prominently pushed by the government, which shares photos of the alleged infringing content on its website with a large red “fake” stamp.
+Although the system is totally independent from the Government, use of this service is prominently pushed by the Government, which shares photos of the alleged infringing content on its website with a large red “fake” stamp.
+The Government’s promotion of the service is confusing as it seems to indicate that reported content is “liable for prosecution.”

-The purpose of any ‘shaming’ is inherently to serve as a deterrent – and public authorities are attempting to deter certain forms of speech.
-However, punishing so-called ‘false information’ with criminal penalties threatens to have a severe chilling effect on reporting, which is particularly urgent in light of the COVID-19 pandemic.
-A government-endorsed public reporting and shaming system for publication on any medium can have a chilling effect, as individuals will be less likely to publish out of fear that their content will be either reported maliciously and thus investigated by the government; or be publicly shamed.
+Overall, we note that the purpose of any ‘shaming’ is inherently to serve as a deterrent – as public authorities are attempting to deter certain forms of speech.
+However, punishing so-called ‘false information’ with criminal penalties threatens to have a severe chilling effect on freedom of expression, which is particularly urgent in light of the COVID-19 pandemic.
+A government-promoted public reporting and shaming system for publication on any medium can have a chilling effect, as individuals might be less likely to publish out of fear that their content will be either reported maliciously and thus investigated by the government; or be publicly shamed.
 Further, objective ‘truth’ is often difficult to ascertain especially in rapidly evolving situations such as a pandemic.
-Many scientific recommendations regarding safe practices have changed and evolved over the duration of COVID-19 due to further research.
+We observe that, for example, many scientific recommendations regarding safe practices have changed and evolved over the duration of COVID-19 due to further research.
 As before, further transparency can help ensure that well-intentioned but potentially dated advice is not erroneously flagged as disinformation.

 ARTICLE 19 finds that while malicious disinformation on COVID-19 is deplorable, subjecting all speech to disproportionate scrutiny and chilling effects is not a proportionate response to this problem.
 It can ultimately do more harm to public health by dis-incentivising more flow of information.
 ARTICLE 19 has long advocated that media self-regulation and industry-wide ethical standards are a better means of realising journalistic standards, rather than government mandates.
 This is a positive opportunity to promote freedom of expression and freedom of the media.